-It is a live mix of tracks written during 2014-2015.
-I used Ableton and a controller.
-I also play the same tracks live with Octatrack, reverberator and drum machine.
+This is a live mix of tracks written in 2014–2015.
+I used Ableton Live and a controller.
+I also play the same tracks live with Elektron Octatrack, a reverberator, and a drum machine.

-What else do you use for writing music?
+What else do you use to write music?
 How does your desktop look like?

 Well, a lot of stuff.
-Everything that is by the hand: recorder, drum machine, synth, sampler.
-I use both axe and software.
-Actually, sometimes you can write a track completely in Logic.
+Whatever I have at hand: recorder, drum machine, synth, sampler.
+I use both hardware and software.
+Actually, sometimes you can write a complete track in Logic.

-Does it seem to you that when music is constructed, it loses its magic?
+Do you think that when music is constructed, it loses its magic?

 Magic depends on the perception of music.
 If you do not feel the magic, even the best track will leave you indifferent.
-One sights of different music under different circumstances.
-Being a musician, I’m interested in process and final result, which sounds from monitors.
-Ways of getting this sound don’t really matter.
+One appreciates different music under different circumstances.
+Being a musician, I’m interested in process and final result, which is basically sound from the monitors, but means of getting this sound don’t really matter.

 What does matter then?

-I like when tracks add some charm and rhythm to the reality, beating with foot.
-When they don’t impair paranoia and stress, always accompanying us in the metropolitan mode, but vice versa - distance from the bustle, make it abstract and fanciful.
-Pressurize a kind of zen happiness - calm and alert state.
-We do not live in legalize, though music is intended to lead through the trip – this is what matters.
+I like when tracks add some charm and rhythm to the reality.
+I like when they don’t impair paranoia and stress, which always accompany us in the big city, but vice versa, when tracks distance you from the turmoil, making it abstract and funny; when they create a kind of zen happiness — calm and alert state.
+We do not have drugs legalized, though music is intended to lead through the trip, that’s what matters.
 Unfortunately, it is still quite risky.

 Is it important to monitor trends when writing music?

-Speaking of hype, I’m really amused how short-term fashion trends whether make people write and play something radically new, opposite to what they used to do, or vice versa - encourage people to bend their line and not get distracted with all sorts of chatting or new rave.
+Speaking of hype, I’m really amused how short-term trends make people write and play something radically new, opposite to what they were used to.
+Or vice versa, how trends encourage people to keep going without these “new rave” distractions.

-I could sneeze on fashion, but I rarely do sneeze.
-For me, the little black dress is currently fashionable - as a philosophical concept, reflection of mood and a way of interaction; its output beneath gender frames, utilitarian usefulness and convenience.
-Then, I’m always curious how people pump the dancefloor with something that shouldn’t work in theory.
-It is clear that 128-130 bpm and rough barrel with synth will easily make thousands of people dance, however it is really exciting when someone puts weird tracks and people still don’t leave.
+I don’t care about trends.
+The little black dress is my current trend: as a philosophical concept, as a reflection of mood, and as a way of interaction.
+The little black dress is a way out of gender framework, it is pure utilitarian usefulness and convenience.
+Then, I’m always curious how people hit the dancefloor with something that shouldn’t work in theory.
+It is clear that 128–130 bpm and four on the floor with a synth line will easily make thousands dance.
+However, it is really exciting when someone plays weird tracks and people still don’t leave.

-What did influence you to start doing electronic music?
+What was your influence to start producing electronic music?

 I don’t know.
 Probably, it was acid.

-Some parties in Closer are truly good.
-Otel' club is also interesting - you can listen to new local artists there.
-Some sessions at Efir and Kontrapunkt also please with honesty and relaxation.
+Some parties in Closer are pretty good.
+Otel' club is also interesting, you can listen to new local artists there.
+Some sessions at Эfir and Kontrapunkt are nice at being honest and relaxed.

 How long have you been writing music?

 Since 2000.
 I have a few projects.
-There is a record on Dubwax label and I’ve also did my own releases.
-However, I think that talking about music in the key of success is a bit one-sided and wrong.
-John Frusciante has recently said that music shouldn’t be sold, but distributed for free, then it would become less biased, more lively and honest.
-Perhaps, he is right in a way.
-Losers, who didn’t release any album, but burning with the idea and constantly playing live, are more acutely aware of the moment of time.
-This year I’m preparing another release and, if lucky, maybe more.
+There is a record on Dubwax label and I’ve also self-released.
+However, I think that speaking about music in terms of success is a bit one-sided and wrong.
+John Frusciante has recently said that music shouldn’t be sold, but distributed for free — then it would become less biased, more lively and honest.
+Perhaps, he is kind of right.
+Losers, who don’t release albums but vibrate with ideas and play live constantly, really feel the moment.
+This year I’m preparing another release and, with any luck, even more.

-Is it hard to be an artist in Ukraine?
+Is it difficult to be an artist in Ukraine?

 It depends.
 If you are an introvert or autistic, then it is.
 If you are a good-looking friendly blond without unnecessary prejudices and principles, then everything is much easier.

-Do you mean that it is necessary to communicate and met people in order to play regularly?
+Do you imply that it is necessary to communicate and meet people in order to play regularly?

-It has, of course, but in different ways.
-For an artist, music is a way of sublimation, a kind of expression of an attitude to what happens in life; and for a popular DJs, it is an instrument of manipulating people on the dance floor and a means of maintaining their image.
+It matters, of course, but in different ways.
+For an artist, music is a way of sublimation, a kind of expression of an attitude to what happens in their life.
+For popular DJs, it is an instrument of manipulating people on the dance floor and a means of maintaining their image.

 What do you do besides music?

 I love cycling.
-Not a hundred kilometers every day, but doing thirty-five is no problem for me.
-I also like unconventional movies and tumbler.
+Not a hundred kilometers every day, but doing thirty-five is no problem.
+I also like unconventional movies and Tumblr.

 Do you have a cycling route?

 All routes are interesting.
-I don’t like to go back taking the same way.
-Though, you can ride along the embankment from Vydubychi to Obolon’ – it is really cool.
-It is also nice to ride in Holosiiv forest or Muromets island.
+I don’t like taking the same way home.
+Though, you can ride along the embankment from Vydubychi to Obolon’, and its cool.
+It is also nice to ride in Holosiiv forest or on Muromets island.

 Oh, I don’t cycle with headphones.
-Firstly, it is dangerous and, secondly, I can appreciate the silence.
+Firstly, it is dangerous, secondly, I appreciate silence.

-I always have a charged recorder in my backpack.
+I always carry a charged recorder in my backpack.
 I record everything that draws my attention.
-I bring few recording from all my trips of something that can be found only there: drummers from Athens or nightingales from Montenegro.
+I bring a few recording from all my trips; recordings of something that can be found only there: drummers from Athens or nightingales from Montenegro.

-It is just a neologism.
-The word that didn’t exist before.
-It might be a hybrid of hedgehog and robot or a tree elf.
+It’s just a neologism.
+A word that didn’t exist before.
+It might be a hybrid of hedgehog and robot, or a tree elf.

 Whom can you highlight from local scene?

-Well, everyone is cool.
-For example, Brother G, Strukturator, Mokri Dereva, Sommer, Vaschenko, Komponente, Shakolin and Dj Borys.
+Well, everybody is cool.
+For example, Brother G, Strukturator, Mokri Dereva, Sommer, Vaschenko, Komponente, Shakolin, and DJ Borys.